 There are two schools of thought when it comes to cookies—soft or crispy.
-Some people like them soft, fluffy, and chewy, while others prefer them thin, crispy, and crunchy.
+Some people like them soft and chewy, while others prefer them crispy and crunchy.

 How to Make Brown, Thin, and Crispy Cookies

 Sometimes a flat, crispy cookie is desired.
 Gingersnaps are a classic crispy cookie, and some people prefer chocolate chip cookies with a crunch.
-The trick to a thin crispy cookie is using ingredients that allow the cookie to "spread" during baking.
+The trick to a thin, crunchy cookie is using ingredients that allow the cookie to spread during baking.

 - Flour: All-purpose flour has a higher protein content than some other flours.
 When used in cookies, it creates a darker brown, crispy cookie, thanks to the Maillard reaction.

 - Fat: Butter has a low melting temperature.
 This allows a cookie to spread much more during baking than other solid fats, such as shortening.
 Butter also contains protein, which aids in browning and crisping.
 For flat and brown cookies, butter is the best choice.

 - Sugar: Using white sugar or corn syrup in a cookie produces a crisp end product.
 Corn syrup also browns more readily than some other sugars.

 - Egg: Recipes without egg will yield a flatter, crisper cookie with more spread.
 Eggs provide moisture for steam which leavens the cookie dough.
 The protein in egg provides body and structure to maintain that loft as well.
-Cookies without eggs will be flatter, thinner, and crisper than their egg containing counterparts.
+Cookies without eggs will be flatter, thinner, and crisper than recipes than contain egg.

 Soft, Fluffy, and Light Cookies

 - Flour: Cake flour has a lower protein content and is more acidic than all-purpose flour.
 It also browns less easily and creates more steam for a leavening.
 The cookie rises, and the resulting texture is fluffier.

-- Fat: Shortening has a high melting point, stays solid longer during the baking process, and therefore prevents the cookie from spreading.
+- Fat: Shortening has a high melting point, stays solid longer during the baking process, and prevents the cookie from spreading.
 A cookie that spreads less during baking will be thicker, softer, and chewier, even without any extra rise from leavening.